JIBC Research Tools - Ethics & Forms

 - Speed research presentation template

-The JIBC's 7th annual Applied Research Day is an opportunity for JIBC faculty, staff, Research Associates, students, grads, stakeholders,and guests to learn more about applied research through guest speakers, presentations and research updates.
-Sessions will be developed for those new to applied research and for the seasoned researchers.
+The JIBC's 9th annual Applied Research Day is focused on student research.
+It is an opportunity for JIBC faculty, staff, Research Associates, students, grads, stakeholders, and guests to learn more about applied research through guest speakers, presentations and research updates.
 It is also an opportunity to showcase JIBC applied research with the "speed research" sessions and poster presentations.

 For additional information contact: firstname.lastname@example.org or 604-528-5848